 Total authenticity.
 We all need a place to be absolutely, completely ourselves… unfiltered, loved, totally accepted.
 I’ve always told my trainees that the single most important factor in choosing where you practice is the people you will be joining.
 There is no location, salary or title that will ever make up for working with people that don’t let you be truly, authentically you.

 True diversity.
 This is not just diversity in the sense we are used to hearing about.
-In addition to race, gender, age and sexual orientation, true diversity means accepting and listening to people that have totally different views than you.
+In addition to religion, race, gender, age and sexual orientation, true diversity means accepting and listening to people that have totally different views than you.
 Ouch.

 During his talk, John told the story of “Sign Guy”.
 He was having lunch with a gay teenager when they noticed a man outside the window.
 He was carrying a sign that said gay people were an abomination and that they were going to hell.
 The young woman asked John “What about ‘sign guy’… how do I invite him to my table?”